How Chord Progressions Work: Why They Sound So Good

 Tap ▶ to hear.
 Tap again to stop.

-A chord progression is a sequence of chords played one after another.
-“C → F → G → C” is a chord progression.
+A chord progression is just a sequence of chords played one after another.
+“C → F → G → C” is a progression.
+Yet some sequences feel satisfying and complete while others feel aimless, and the same melody can change character entirely depending on the chords sitting underneath it.
+The reason comes down to a small set of roles each chord plays inside a key.

 Chords Have Functions